-- Adjacent to Existing Well 44MW03: Four surface and subsurface sample locations - Remaining Site Area: Up to six surface and subsurface sample locations - Sample Collection From Well Installation: Surface and subsurface samples at selected wells)
+- Adjacent to Existing Well 44MW03: Four surface and subsurface sample locations - Remaining Site Area: Up to six surface and subsurface sample locations (including samples obtained from two newly-installed monitoring wells) - Sample Collection From Well Installation: Surface and subsurface samples at selected wells)

-Soil samples will be analyzed for TCL volatiles, TCL semivolatiles, TCL pesticides, and total metals (Toxic Pollutants only).
+Soil samples will be analyzed for TCL volatiles, semivolatiles, pesticides, and TAL metals.
+Samples collected from four of the boring locations will be subject to an accelerated (7-day) laboratory turnaround time as shown on Figure 3-3.
 Note that surface samples will be collected from just below ground surface to 12 inches and subsurface samples will be collected just above the water table.
 A third sample from each boring may also be submitted for analysis if evidence of contamination (i.e., visual or by monitoring instrument) is noted.